Data Refinery environments

 - Click the job run.
 You can view the log tail or download the complete log file.

 When should I use a Spark R 3.4 environment?

-If you are working on a small data set, you should select
+If you are working on a small data set, you should select the

-What is difference between Data Refinery Spark R environments and Spark R environments in the project?
+What is the difference between a Spark R 3.4 environment used in Data Refinery and the other Spark R environments in a project?